 In the novel we see the Prince having to choose between the age-old traditions of his class, and breaking those traditions in order to ensure his family’s survival.
 It’s a story of decay, mortality, loss of power and money, and the impact of political systems.
 There’s the inevitability of the family’s decline and yet, as readers, we watch it happen with sorrow.

 Join me to explore this magnificent novel and the life of the man who wrote it.
-Just $9 for the full video talk, available now.
+Purchase the full video talk, available now.